griffithlab/rnaseq_tutorial_wiki/Annotation.md

 #2-iii.
 Annotation
 ###Obtain known gene/transcript annotations

 In this tutorial we will use annotations obtained from Illuminas iGenomes for chromosome 22 only.
-For time reasons, these have been downloaded for you.
+For time reasons, these are prepared for you and made available on or FTP site.
 But you should get familiar with sources of gene annotations for RNA-seq analysis.

 Copy the gene annotation files to the working directory.